FlyingCow/shortas/ui/dashboard/LOGIN_FLOW.md

 ## Overview

-The Shortas dashboard now supports a custom login UI that redirects to Keycloak for authentication.
-This provides a better user experience with branded login screens while maintaining secure authentication.
+The Shortas dashboard uses Keycloak's native login flow for authentication.
+This provides a secure, enterprise-grade authentication experience with single sign-on (SSO) capabilities.

 ## Authentication Flow